marklagendijk/node-toogoodtogo-watcher/README.md

 Node.js cli tool for monitoring your favorite TooGoodToGo businesses.
 Notifications are shown when the stock of any of the businesses changes.
 The following notification types are supported:

+- Interactive Telegram bot
+- All the notification services that [Apprise](https://github.com/caronc/apprise) supports (WIP, see [#215](https://github.com/marklagendijk/node-toogoodtogo-watcher/issues/215)).
 - Desktop notification
 - Console output
-- Telegram chat message
-- All the notification services that [Apprise](https://github.com/caronc/apprise) supports (WIP).

 See [below for Docker usage](#docker).